Introducing Solids and Texture

 Developing a Routine

 The first few months of solids should be a fun, mellow introduction.
-Don’t worry about the cereal fully replacing a feeding of breast milk or formula.
+Don’t worry about the cereal fully replacing a “feeding” of breast milk or formula.
 The amount of calories in a full milk feed far outweighs what they will get from a little jar of carrots, and in most cases, it won’t be until 9 months before you notice a decrease in the amount of milk your baby needs as she increases her solids intake.
 Many people give cereal in the morning, then a vegetable around lunch time and an avocado or fruit for dinner.
-You can slowly get into this idea of three meals a day, but remember: They really aren’t meals for a while; they are mainly lessons on how to accept textures.
+You can slowly get into this idea of three meals a day, but remember: they really aren’t meals for a while; they are mainly lessons on how to accept textures.

 Before you know it, your baby will be 6, 7, 8 months old.
-At these ages, it becomes appropriate to try plain or baby yogurt, soft moist grains of brown rice, beans, avocado, tiny pieces of pasta cut up, dissolvable puffs or teething crackers, and hummus.
+At these ages, it becomes appropriate to try plain or baby yogurt, soft moist grains of brown rice, beans, avocado, tiny pieces of pasta cut up small, dissolvable puffs or teething crackers, and hummus.
 In the theme of “earlier is better” to avoid allergies, by 7-8 months old, your baby can try scrambled eggs (both yolk and white parts), tiny pieces of bread, chicken noodle soup, pieces of salmon, and most of the foods you are eating.
 There are prepared foods - stage 2 and 3 jarred foods (recommended for kids 6 to 9 months old), but it's always nice to make your own if you can.
 Meat, poultry, and fish are safe for young kids, as long as they can’t choke on it.
 The truth is by 8-9 months, your child's belly is really ready for a lot more than you think!
 Any healthy food they can't choke on is actually fair game!

 Spice is ok for most kids – but not hot red pepper!
 Curry, cinnamon, and other spices are safe for kids, and every child’s taste buds are different, so in time you’ll learn your child’s palate.
 Don’t add salt, but sodium rich foods such as miso soup or veggie dumplings are fair game in moderation.
+Your baby will be joining your family, and your values in nutrition before you know it!

 Table Manners